khelilAppinio/imageCropper/README.md

 ## Done

 You're all set!
-Go ahead and serve or run the App and see the Using the Pinch Gesture in Ionic 2+ in action!
+Go ahead and serve or run the App and see the Using the image cropper in Ionic 3+ in action!

 ```bash
 $ ionic serve